 Let’s face it—we’d all like to think that our four-legged furry best friends are impervious to the ills of the world.
 Why wouldn’t we?
 All we want is for them to be safe and happy.

 Sadly, this isn’t always the case.
 As they frolic around, our furry friends can pick up issues that cause them quite a bit of discomfort.
 And if your dog appears preoccupied with itchy ears, the culprit might be tiny creatures living in them—ear mites.

-Of course, there are myriad issues that can cause itching and scratching.
+Of course, there are myriad issues and common dog ear problems that can cause itching and scratching.
 So how do you know if ear mites are the culprit of your pup’s ear problem?